Gulin7/hotel-landing-pages/README.md

 # hotel-website

-Hotel website made with plain html and css.
+This is a responsive hotel website layout made with html and css.

+[^] not original layout (credit to Brad Traversy)